 - The arithmetical errors in the return or

-- Any incorrect claim made.
+- Any incorrect claim or deduction made.

-So, the intimation u/s 143(1) will have two column, (a) the tax determined as per the return filed by you (b) the tax determined by the department after making any changes.
+The intimation u/s 143(1) will have two column, (a) the tax determined as per the return filed by you (b) the tax determined by the department after making any changes.

 Done by the computer – All intimations u/s 143(1) is processed by the computer without any human interface.
 The software is designed to detect arithmetical inaccuracies and inconsistencies in the return and such software is placed at Central Processing Centre (CPC)